 Transport: To get to the area from OR Tambo International Airport (Johannesburg International), catch the Magic Bus or the Gautrain and a feeder bus.
 From central Johannesburg, unless you have a car, catch a minibus-taxi from Central Johannesburg to Morningside, Sandton.
 From 7 June 2012 you can catch the Gautrain from central Johannesburg (Park Station) to Sandton, and then take a Gautrain bus to your destination.

-These are not in the area, but we've found them useful to know about:
+These are not in a specific centre in the area, but we've found them useful to know about:

 More Links to Pages on this Site